 The orange shoulder tang (Acanthurus olivaceus) breaks the standard tang mold – at least, it will if you meet its care and management needs.
-They’re not the most aggressive in their family, and they undergo a dramatic change in color as they age, making them a standout in reef aquariums.
+They’re not the most aggressive in their family, and they undergo a dramatic change in color as they age, making them a popular saltwater fish in reef aquariums.

 Table of Contents: Orange Shoulder Tang Care

 Dying to figure out where those quirks in care might appear?
 You can pick through these links to find the answer.
 Or you can devour all of the beautiful details that come with caring for orange shoulder tangs and read through the entire article.
 The choice is yours.

 - Orange Shoulder Tang Lifespan